basilfx/EFM2RIOT/CONTRIBUTING.md

 ## Templates
 In `efm2riot/templates/`, the template files exist.
 [Jinja2](http://jinja.pocoo.org/) is used for converting templates to source.

+### Ordering
+Try to order per-board features alphabetically.

+### Exclusion
+Some boards may have features that others do not.
+Try to be explicit when listing features, which means that you should not use the `not` operator to exclude a single board for a particular feature, but instead should include the ones that have that feature.
+This way, it is less likely that adding new boards will result in broken compilations.

 ### Whitespace control
 The output of the source files *has* to be 'beautiful'.
 This means that whitespaces and newlines should be controlled explicitly.
 This can be hard while preserving readability of the source files.